Who is

 At the Asian Development Bank (ADB) in Manila, he spent years travelling around the Asian region to promote ADB initiatives.
 However, while visiting various provinces in the Philippines, he observed the lack of structures and systems needed to strengthen Philippine institutions, which in turn gives rise to the many under-utilised talents and skills of the Filipinos.

-He then transferred to the European Bank for Reconstruction and Development (EBRD) in the UK to help privatise the public companies in the then newly liberated states of Eastern Europe.
+He then transferred to the European Bank for Reconstruction and Development (EBRD) in the UK to help privatize the public companies in the then newly liberated states of Eastern Europe.
 Likewise, comparing the Philippines with some countries of the former Soviet Union, he thought that the nation’s problems (e.g., corruption) were not as intractable as some of those he witnessed in these European countries.

 KHC's 3 Pillars

+The Advisory Council sets the direction of the KHC and monitors progress.
 The members bring their rich and unique expertise and experience from various fields to enhance the Center's programs, activities and ensure its sustainability.